 Two-stage furnaces use high efficiency circulating air motors that come in two variations and both are controlled differently.
-The fixed speed furnace uses a motor control board that maintains constant motor torque, while the variable speed furnace uses a motor control board that maintains constant CFM airflow.
-Both boards use the same furnace control board.
+The fixed speed motor control board (Figure 30, page 40) controls the torque and the variable speed motor control board (Figure 31) controls the airflow at a constant CFM.
+Both boards use the same furnace control board (Figure 32).